FedRAMP/docs/docs/persistent-validation-and-assessment.md

 To obtain and maintain a FedRAMP 20x authorization, providers will be required to have their persistent validation programs assessed regularly for effectiveness and completeness.

-??? tip "Version 25.11B published on 2025-11-24 "
+??? tip "Version 25.11C published on 2025-12-01 "
     **History:**

+    - **25.11C (2025-12-01):** No material changes to content; replaced references to &quot;standard&quot; with &quot;process&quot; or &quot;documentation&quot; as appropriate and removed incorrect Rev5 effective information from JSON.
     - **25.11B (2025-11-24):** No material changes to content; updated JSON structure with additional information about Rev5 application added.
-    - **25.11A (2025-11-18):** Initial release of the Persistent Validation and Assessment standard for the FedRAMP 20x Phase Two pilot.
+    - **25.11A (2025-11-18):** Initial release of the Persistent Validation and Assessment process for the FedRAMP 20x Phase Two pilot.

 ??? abstract "Background & Authority"